muneeb-akram74/DietFit-DevOpsified/Debug-Issues.md

    docker stop <container_id>  # stop the container docker rm <container_id>  # remove the container
    ```

+   In my opinio, the most reliable and better way is to change the port to 8081.

 Once we have cleared the port or changed it, try running the playbook again.
 It will certaily run successfully.